open-contracting/standard/docs/guidance/build.md

 ## Build your data pipeline

 Having determined your system architecture, it's time to implement it.
 This is one of the longest steps of implementing OCDS.

+Whether your current infrastructure is low tech or high tech, we have tools and resources to help you publish OCDS.
 Depending on your [data sources](../map/#identify-your-data-sources) and system architecture, you might be able to reuse some of these OCDS tools:

 ```eval_rst
 .. note::